Advertiser Disclosure

 Types of APR

 There are several types of APR.
-Knowing how each factors into different usage scenarios with a credit card can help you manage your interest effectively.
+Knowing how each factors into different ways to use a credit card can help you manage your interest effectively.
 Here are the most important APR types to be aware of, according to the Bank of America:¹⁴

 Introductory APR

-Introductory APR is synonymous with promotional APR, as discussed above.
-Whether you are getting a balance transfer deal or a lower interest rate, it typically lasts for a specified amount of time before the purchase APR takes its place.
+As discussed above, an introductory APR is synonymous with a promotional APR.
+Whether you are getting a balance transfer deal or a lower interest rate, an introductory APR typically lasts for a specified amount of time before the purchase APR takes its place.

 Purchase APR

-This standard APR will be applied to all purchases you make with the card.
+This standard APR is applied to all purchases you make with the card.
 It is typically the rate advertised when you apply or are offered a plan from a card issuer.

 Penalty APR

-Fail to make the minimum payment on time, and you’ll be charged a penalty APR, a rate even higher than your card’s default.
-Per the CARD Act, credit card issuers are allowed to raise your APR if you are more than 60 days late on payments during the first year of your account.
+Fail to make the minimum payment on time and you’ll be charged a penalty APR, a rate even higher than your card’s default.
+Per the Credit Card Accountability, Responsibility, and Disclosure Act of 2009, credit card issuers can raise your APR if you are more than 60 days late on payments during the first year of your account.
 A typical penalty APR is 29.99%.

 Cash Advance APR